-Terrible photo, but here is my Levenwick in Debbie Bliss Donagal Tweed.
+Here is my Levenwick in Debbie Bliss Donagal Tweed.
 I bought 12 balls of this yarn for only $30 in NYC!
-So far I love this cardi and am especially loving my introduction to the I-cord bind-off on that first finished sleeve.
-I've been making a size between small and medium; basically making adjustments as I try it on.
-I'm really trying to avoid an over-sized collar and baggy underarm, like I saw in some other versions.
+So far I love this cardi and am especially loving my introduction to the I-cord bind-off.
+I made a size between small and medium; basically made adjustments as I tried it on - the perks to knitting top-down.
+I was trying hard to avoid it being over-sized or have a baggy underarm, like I saw on others on Ravelry.
+I turned out just as I had hoped :)

 Gemini in hemp...